simpi21/dialog-contact-form/readme.txt

 = Are my forms protected from spam? =

-We have built-in integration with reCaptcha.
+We have built-in integration with reCAPTCHA.
 So your forms are protected from the evil bots.

 == Installation ==